-Dr. Sheila Reddy has over a decade of experience in pharmaceutical outcomes research, health economics, and evaluation, in addition to her years of practice as a pharmacist.
+Dr. Sheila Reddy has 20 years of experience in pharmaceutical outcomes research, health economics, and evaluation, in addition to her years of practice as a pharmacist.
 She directs real world studies at PHAR, using administrative claims, electronic health records, and survey data while drawing on her knowledge of patient care, study design, and quantitative research methods.

 Dr. Reddy has published her work in multiple peer-reviewed journals, including Medical Care and Health Services Research, and she has been an ad hoc reviewer for journals such as JAMA and Health Affairs.
 Dr. Reddy also brings global health expertise to PHAR, having supported multi-country program evaluations at the United Nations Children’s Fund and having organized public health projects in Cameroon as part of Peace Corps.
 Dr. Reddy received her pharmacy degree from the University of Wisconsin, with clinical training in transplant pharmacotherapy.
 She received both her master’s degree in global health and her doctorate in health policy from Harvard University.